 As moderator of Medmassager’s social media pages, I thought I would introduce myself and share my story.
 My name is Erin Rollins.
 I have a Bachelor’s in English and a Master’s in Health and Science Journalism.
-I love learning about health and nutrition, and healing my body from the inside out.
+I love learning about health and nutrition and healing my body from the inside out.
 I do believe “we are what we eat” and that Hippocrates was right on when he said, “Let food be thy medicine and medicine thy food.”

 While in grad school, I started working as a sales associate for MedMassager.
 I fell in LOVE with their machines, and at around the same time, my nutritionist diagnosed me with adrenal burnout.
-I struggled with extreme fatigue, and late in 2012, felt like I couldn’t get out of bed in the morning.
+I struggled with extreme fatigue, and late in 2012, I felt like I couldn’t get out of bed in the morning.
 Not to mention, I started waking up in the middle of the night and would toss and turn for hours, unable to get comfortable.
 I felt so restless.
 Early one morning, I woke up and struggled to fall back asleep.
-I decided to follow the advice I had given so many people to whom I had sold massagers to, and put my feet on the foot massager.
+I decided to follow the advice I had given so many people with whom I had sold massagers, and put my feet on the foot massager.
 Within 15 minutes of using the massager, my body calmed down so much, I slept the rest of the night without further tossing and turning.
 At that time, when I felt the sickest, MedMassager served as a life-saver.

 Then one Saturday evening in November 2014, I was driving home from a late movie when my life changed forever.
-A drunk driver struck me head-on while traveling the wrong-way down the expressway.
-Immediately the impact of the crash paralyzed me from the waist down and caused other life-threatening injuries.
+A drunk driver struck me head-on while traveling the wrong way down the expressway.
+Immediately, the impact of the crash paralyzed me from the waist down and caused other life-threatening injuries.
 The doctors told my family and friends they were not sure if I would ever walk again, though they were hopeful, because “I was young, active, and healthy.”

 On a nightly basis, however, the tingling is the most troublesome.
-It feels like a million needles stabbing me— or tiny ants crawling all over my feet at different intensities.
-I keep the MedMassager at the end of my bed and use it EVERY night, without fail, otherwise I am unable to sleep well because the tingling takes over.
+The sensation feels like a million needles stabbing me— or tiny ants crawling all over my feet at different intensities.
+I keep the MedMassager at the end of my bed and use it EVERY night, without fail, otherwise, I am unable to sleep well because the tingling takes over.
 Before I discovered that I could use either massager while I slept, I would pace for hours, praying the tingling would stop so that I could sleep.
 I felt like a zombie the first week the tingling started.
 Not even medication could take the tingling fully away.

 People constantly ask me how I have had such a miraculous recovery despite the devastation to my spine.
 My spinal surgeon told me that my injury is in the top .01 percentile of unique injuries, and he refers to it as “horrific.”
 MedMassager has helped me TREMENDOUSLY with my recovery.
 One of the main issues with spinal cord injury patients is the loss of circulation below the point of injury, and various types of nerve pain: tingling, burning, shooting and stabbing pain— to name a few.
 I have literally experienced all of the aforementioned types of pain.